KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 -   Watch The Foundation video and decide if I need to redo it
 -   Edit the Landen copy to mention the membership site
 -   Edit copy on the /sign-up page so it's usable

+#### August 31st

+**$3,687 MRR, $11,841 in sales, 8.7% Conversion Rate (goal is 12.15%)**

+Back from vacation!
+It came at a great time - I really put a ton of work into the membership site, and I needed the week-long break to come back ready to keep up my velocity.

+I definitely noticed a drop in sales over the vacation (to be expected), and it's been a reminder that the next big challenge for Software Ideas is to find the next reliable marketing channel.
+Right now, IH is a consistent, reliable channel.
+Twitter is _maybe_ a reliable channel, but I don't know for sure if it's converting well, and I'm looking to explore more channels.

+##### Goal for August: Failed

+To be fair, I created a VERY ambitious goal of doubling my conversion rate in a single month.
+In reality, the conversion rate went up from 6.07% to 8.7%, **which is a 43.33% increase**!
+In my mind, this is still a success.

+It's always hard to not focus on building the product, but it's an important lesson that you learn quickly about the reality of building a company: The product is only part of the solution.
+Marketing is equally as important, and now that Software Ideas is getting ready to scale, it's time for marketing to become the main focus.

+So here's my goal for September:

+**Find a second distribution channel**

+I'm not sure yet if Twitter is working, and step one is getting better metrics around it.
+Step two is to start doing experiments.
+I have two affiliates who are helping me explore that channel.

+I'll be exploring a lot more than affiliates.
+Two opportunities I'm really interested in is sponsoring newsletters and podcasts.

+That's all for now!